mia-platform/documentation/docs/release_notes/platform_7-7-x_releasenotes.md

 Solved a bug that caused the exposure of microservice routes in the Documentation Portal when the microservice endpoint was configured to not show them.

+#### Empty auth0-client config

+Fixed a bug that caused a warning when saving a new project with a default empty auth0-client `config.json` configuration.

 ### Improvements

 #### Logs area